Nonakesh/nonakesh/content/projects/tourvr.md

 hasMore: false
 ---

-A bachelor thesis project for visualizing flight and hiking routes in mobile VR.
+My bachelor thesis project for visualizing flight and hiking routes in mobile VR.

-It was optimized to support a view distance of over 100km on a mobile phone, to make mountain ranges in the distance visible.
+It was optimized to support a view distance of over 100km on a mobile phone to make mountain ranges in the distance visible.

 <!--more-->